 Sizing and Cutting the mat and mount

-Subtract 2mm from each dimension.
-That will be the size of your cut-out in the mat.
+- Subtract 2mm from each dimension.
+That will be the size of your window in the mat.
 (You can take more off if you don’t mind losing more of your image).

 Sketch that on the rough drawing and write the numbers in.

 - Decide how wide you want your mat edge to be.
 A whole number that’s about ⅓ of the horizontal dimension of of the image is a good starting point.
 (There are no rules, except don’t make it too narrow or it will look silly.)

 The side edges and top of the mat should be the same size.

 Mats often look better if the bottom edge is a bit bigger: a good rule is about ⅓ bigger than the side edges.
 For example, if your mat is 60 mm at the sides and top, a reasonable depth for the lower edge would be 60 mm + 1/3 of 60 = 80mm

 - Sketch the outline of your mat onto the rough ￼drawing and write the numbers for the mat widths onto it.

 - Work out the total width of your mat = width of window + 2 mat edges: write that on the rough drawing, and …